derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">598-391-9444.</code> M replied.

 George froze.
-That was his social security number.
+That was his social security number. <code style="font-family: courier new, monospace;">How the fuck did you get that?!</code> he typed.
+This guy...whoever he was, he was dangerous.
+He had his social security number and God knew what else.
+What did he really want?

+<code style="font-family: courier new, monospace;">Don't worry, I'm not going to hurt you.
+I'm trying to help.</code> M wrote. <code style="font-family: courier new, monospace;">I've been through all your tax records over the last twenty odd years.
+They've stolen a lot of money from you.
+I'm giving it back.</code>